 The first bar is based around a C Major triad on the D, G and B strings with the little finger alternating on and off the 10th fret of the B string to create the melody line.

-As you work through the piece, you’ll notice that each bar actually has a set chord shape that frames the melody for the whole bar.
-This makes the piece easier to work through as you can focus on working out all the chord changes that land on the first beat of each bar before adding the melody parts in later on.
+As you work through the Christmas songs, you’ll notice that each bar actually has a set chord shape that frames the melody for the whole bar.
+This makes the Christmas song easier to work through as you can focus on working out all the chord changes that land on the first beat of each bar before adding the melody parts in later on.

 Silent Night is probably one of the most well known Christmas carols and dates back to 1818 when it was composed by Franz Xaver Gruber to fit a set of lyrics written by Joseph Mohr.